-- 92. Adopt the ALJ's recommendation that MERC CCRC calculation methodology is reasonable, but adopt PUC staff's recommendation to require MERC to update its CCRC factor to reflect the Department recommended 2014 CIP expenses of \$9,396,422 and to correct its CIP applicable volumes to the Department recommended level in its final rates compliance. - 93.
-Adopt the ALJ recommendation that would require MERC to report in its final rates compliance filing the calculation of the CCRC rate based upon terms of the Commission's Order. - 94.
+- 92. Adopt the ALJ's recommendation that MERC CCRC calculation methodology is reasonable, but adopt PUC staff's recommendation to require MERC to update its CCRC factor to reflect the Department recommended 2014 CIP expenses of \$9,396,422 and to correct its CIP applicable volumes to the Department recommended level in its final rates compliance.
+(Department accepts in post-oral argument letter recommending decision options.)5 - 93.
+Adopt the ALJ recommendation that would require MERC to report in its final rates compliance filing the calculation of the CCRC rate based upon terms of the Commission's Order.
+(Department accepts in post-oral argument letter recommending decision options.) - 94.
 Adopt the ALJ recommendation that in future general rate-case filings, MERC should change the CCRC rate at the beginning of interim rates and again at final rates.